RVCC-IDMX/about-me-Vendetta1118/README.md

 Using this website I can demonstrate the many skills that I have learned through my time at Raritan Valley Community College, things that make up a website like flexboxes, grids, stylesheets, navbars, input forms, and responsive design are all of my favorite things that I have learned and throughout my website, you will see many of these skills being used!

 ## Color Scheme
 Many of the colors that I have used I feel, make the page pop out more to the naked eye.
 Using boring and washed out colors can get people to click away so I really wanted to make it unique and special which is why I used many colors that pop off the page.
-I used a few Hex codes throughout my page like #AA3957 #269f36 #1b7026 and #00ff22 to really make my website standout from others.
+I used a few Hex codes throughout my page like #01FAA0 #43A27F #3A4D46 and #B8533D to really make the website standout from others.

 ## Sources Used in Website for Blog